 While this delicious story is repeated daily by official Pentagon tour guides, it’s hardly rooted in truth.
 The Pentagon itself was a priority Soviet strike target, but the notion that they confused a hot dog stand with a “secret meeting place” is near impossible.
 Communist spies roamed and reconnoitered the building with ease throughout the 1950’s.
 “Anyone, from a four-star general to a fifteen-year-old boy can get into the Pentagon,” noted Polish military attache Pawal Monat.
 Monat and his colleagues would collected useful tidbits of knowledge about weapon systems and troop deployments by simply listening in on unguarded conversations in the Pentagon hallways.
 Seeing as they had the run of the place, it is almost inconceivable that they passed on the opportunity to check out this supposedly secret hot dog stand

 The original hot dog stand was torn down in 2006 and replaced with a more modern food facility that offers year-round access to Pentagon employees.
+The space is currently occupied by an Au Bon Pain fast casual restaurant.
 The wooden owl decoy that sat atop the old hot dog stand has been preserved on the newer structure, thanks to the Pentagon’s stringent historic landmark status.

 Know Before You Go

 Arrange a Pentagon tour through your congressional office.